 In the nearer district to Jardim do Ouro, but located in parallel TZ structures are a number of significant artisanal operations.
 Mamoal is a large area of garimpo activity approximately 20 km NNW of the Palito Mine.
-The area is historically a large producer of saprolite hosted gold, and recent gold prices have reinvigorated the activity in the area.
+The area is historically a large producer of saprolite hosted gold, and gold price improvements have reinvigorated the activity in the area over the last ten years.